 Have you ever taken a course like this?

 It's a "Beginner's Guide".
 Each module covers a different feature.
 The order doesn’t really matter—each feature is explored for 10 to 60 minutes and then abandoned.
 The examples are contrived and unrealistic (let’s practice the “line drawing tool” by drawing random lines everywhere!)
 The host rambles through videos which are way too long.
-And there's the gatekeeper, the gigantic, life-sapping ogre called “An Overview of the Interface”.
+And there's the gatekeeper, that gigantic, life-sapping ogre called “An Overview of the Interface”.

 This course pattern is everywhere.
 And it’s getting worse.
 These type of courses are created so frequently that rookie course authors treat them like best practices and emulate them, adding more garbage to the pile.

-Authoring a course is a long process, and things can go wrong at any point.
+Authoring a course is a long process and things can go wrong at any point.
 But these courses make their fatal mistake at the very first step: they try to teach the software.

 Wait.
 Shouldn’t software training… always teach the software?

 Think back to a tool you know how to use.
 Now think back to how you learned to use it.